stormchaserroleplaying/stormchaserRPG/Spells/1/Charms/index.md

 *You call upon the dread of one's worst nightmare.*

-Make a spell vs the Wisdom defence of one creature you can see within range.
+Make a charm attack roll vs the Wisdom defence of one creature that you can see within range.
 On a hit, the creature becomes [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) of you until the spell ends.
 The [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) creature can make a Charisma defence check vs your charms spell skill at the end of each of its turns, ending the effect on itself on a success.
 Constructs and undead creatures are immune to effect.

 **At Higher Levels.** When you cast this spell using 2 or more mana, you can target one additional creature for each point of mana above the 1st.
 The creatures must be within 30 feet of each other when you target them.